- Office:Skalny 215

 - GPBH511- Environmental Health

 Generation of EPOR-independent HUDEP2 and KITCAT lines: The EPOR is a required receptor for erythroblast maturation.
-Using CRISPR Cas9 genome editing, the aim of this project is to create HUDEP2 and KITCAT cell lines that have mutations resulting in constitutively active EPOR.
-This will decrease cell culture costs but also serve as a model to study EPOR signaling in erythroblasts.
+Using CRISPR Cas9 genome editing, this project aims to create HUDEP2 and KITCAT cells lines that have mutations resulting in constitutively active EPOR.
+This will decrease cell culture costs but also serve as a model to study EPOR signaling in erythroblasts

 Understanding the role of primary scientific literature on course performance: The use of primary scientific literature is more and more common in the classroom.
 However, these uses are often for specific content applications.
-The aim of this project is to determine if the practice of critical evaluation of primary literature can be used to enhance students' critical thinking and study skills.
-This project would evaluate how students' perceptions on course content and the ability to adapt to that content are influenced by regular evaluation of literature.
+This project aims to determine if the practice of critical evaluation of primary literature can be used to enhance students’ critical thinking and studying skills.
+This project would evaluate how students’ perceptions on course content and the ability to adapt to that content are influenced by regular evaluation of literature.
 The hypothesis is that the critical thinking required for critical evaluation of primary literature benefits students’ ability to master content in courses in which there is no direct connection to the literature studied.

-Determining if the integration of formal scientific writing skills into a course benefits student outcomes: Many courses, particularly at the graduate level, require substantial writing.
-Often, student backgrounds are diverse and writing performance varies.
-The aim of this project is to determine if writing early intervention through direct course instruction increases student writing performance.
+Determining if integration of formal scientific writing skills into a course benefits student outcomes: Many courses, particularly at the graduate level, require substantial writing.
+This project aims to determine if writing early intervention through direct course instruction increases student writing performance.
 Outcomes from this course will have a direct impact on the delivery of courses such as GPBH511.